mplesser/azcam/docs/docs/index.md

   * [azcam-vatt](https://github.com/mplesser/azcam-vatt) for the VATT vattspec and vatt4k cameras

 ## Applications
-AzCam *applications* or *apps* are stand-alone programs which utilize AzCam functionality.
+AzCam *applications* are stand-alone programs which utilize AzCam functionality.
 Ofthen they are clients which connect to AzCam server applications.
 There are multiple clients written in a variety of languages.
 Examples include:

   * [azcam-tool](https://github.com/mplesser/azcam-tool), a GUI using National Instruments LabVIEW
   * [azcam-status](https://github.com/mplesser/azcam-status), a web-based status page
   * [azcam-exptool](https://github.com/mplesser/azcam-exptool), a web-based exposure control app
   * [azcam-focus](https://github.com/mplesser/azcam-focus), an app for acquiring focus images
   * [azcam-observe](https://github.com/mplesser/azcam-observe) to add support for observing scripts (GUI, web, and command line support is included)

 ## Configuration
 Once configured, the system is controlled by class instances (*objects*) of the hardware modules, such as *controller*, *instrument*, *telescope*, *tempcon*, *system*, and others.
 Perhaps the most important object is *exposure*, which controls an actual observation.